SadWillman/Music-Quiz-Python/README.md

 Q and R only work after you have lost

-## How to tweak this project for your own uses
+## How to tweak this project for your uses

-Since this not more than an template project, I'd encourage you to clone and rename this project to use for your own purposes.
+Since this is not more than a template project, I'd encourage you to clone and rename this project to use for your purposes.
 This mainly serves as a template for a song guessing game.
 The game comes with some of the songs made by the artist "Öresus", feel free to remove the songs and add your own.

 ## Find a bug?